wolffe/tail.select.js/README.md

 The **tail.select** script is back as **tail.select.js**, rewritten in vanilla JavaScript and ready to beautify and extend your HTML `<select>` fields... again!
 Add a search bar, multi-selection utilities (such as select all or none buttons), deselectability on single select fields, a perfect design and many more user-friendly functions to your web application.

 # This library has been taken over and a version `0.6` is in the works.
-Most of the links below are dead and the documentation is gone.
 It's a great library which deserves to live on.

 # Patches wanted!